-The thermostat for the furnace is located on the control panel on the roadside wall above the bench seat.
-The furnace burns LP gas and operates on a 12-volt current from the batteries, or when connected to city power, works on a 12-volt current from the converter.
-Operating instructions can be found in your owner's packet.
-If they become misplaced, new literature can be ordered directly from the manufacturer or your Airstream dealer.
-The manufacturer also offers a detailed service guide for your furnace.
+The manufacturer of the furnace in your trailer has been well known in the RV industry for many years.
+The furnace burns LP gas, and is powered by 12-volt current from the batteries or power converter when plugged into city power.
+Operating instructions are located in your owner's packet.
+If they should become misplaced, new literature can be ordered direct from the manufacturer or your Airstream dealer.
+For thermostat operation, see Thermostat on page 5-18.

 Carefully read all the manufacturer's instructions prior to operating.
-NEVER store flammable material next to the furnace or in close proximity to the furnace exhaust outlet on the side of the touring coach.
+NEVER store flammable material next to the furnace or in close proximity to the furnace exhaust outlet on the side if the trailer.